Job Hunt

 Women in Probability

-AY2024-25 Academic Job Postings in Probability
+AY2025-26 Academic Job Postings in Probability

-Here are some job postings for the 2024-25 academic year aimed at probability hires.
+Here are some job postings for the 2025-26 academic year aimed at probability hires.
 If you would like for your position to be advertised here or distributed to our mailing list, please contact us.
 Click on each posting for more information.

-University of Virginia, tenure track
+University of Florida, tenure track

-Case Western Reserve University, tenure track
+Texas State University, tenure track

 Job Application Materials